 - Northern Ireland is where some of Game of Thrones was filmed – both in the studio and on-location.
 This has put certain areas on the map and increased tourism.

-- In Northern Ireland, it is technically illegal to go to the cinema on Sundays.
+- In Northern Ireland, going to the cinema on Sundays is technically illegal.
 This is due to a 1991 law in observation of the Sabbath.

 - Since the Good Friday Agreement, signed in 1998, Northern Ireland has erected numerous “peace walls.”
-These walls separate Catholic and Protestant communities whose members are unable to get along.
+These walls separate Catholic and Protestant communities whose members cannot get along.
 They are there for the safety of the residents living near one another.
-To this day, in areas with continued issues, some gates are closed and locked at sundown.
+To this day, in areas with ongoing issues, some gates are closed and locked at sundown.

 - Nearly all the schools in Northern Ireland (93%) are segregated according to the country’s two major religious groups: Catholics and Protestants.